Angmar2722/Angmar2722.github.io/CTFwriteups/redpwn2021.md

 ```
 The vulnerability lies in the implementation of `printf(buffer);` as it can be used to leak pointers to values in the stack.

-My solve script (this time I didn't use Google Docs and manually decode :D ):
+The solve script (this time I didn't use Google Docs and manually decode :D ):

 ```python